Raviteja000-maker/databricks_event_driven_pipeline/README.md

-# 📦 Order Tracking Incremental Load Pipeline
+# 📦 Order Tracking Event Driven Data Ingestion

 This project implements a robust, file-triggered data pipeline in **Databricks** using **Delta Lake**.
 It efficiently stages and loads order tracking data from raw CSV files into Delta tables with upsert logic for incremental processing.